DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-work-history-and-volunteering.md

 **Then** candidates will show their potential for teaching

-**Because** they will be encouraged to include all their experience, even if it wasn’t working with children or in a school
+**Because** they will be encouraged to include all their experience, even if it was not working with children or in a school

 ### How will we know this works?